Aarav238/Docker-App/commands/commands.md

 - `docker ps -a` - Shows all containers that are started or stopped.
 - `docker log image_name` - Shows all the log messages.
 - `docker run -v $(pwd):/app -v /app/node_modules -p 3000:3000 -d --name node-image node-app` - In this -v , A new volume is created which says don't touch the node_modules folder in this directory.
+- `docker run -v $(pwd):/app:ro -v /app/node_modules -p 3000:3000 -d --name node-image node-app` - In this, `/app:ro` defines that this container has read only permission